confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 type.
 For example, `CAST(EXTRACTJSONFIELD(message, '$.log.instance') AS INT)` will extract the instance number from the above JSON object as a INT.

-Because the return type of the UDF must always be a STRING, JSONPaths that select multiple elements, e.g., those containing wildcards, are not supported.
+The return type of the UDF is STRING, so JSONPaths that select multiple elements, like those containing wildcards, aren't supported.

 !!! note
     EXTRACTJSONFIELD is useful for extracting data from JSON where either the schema of the JSON